 If you are missing teeth, you can’t enjoy all of the foods that you are used to eating – bad for your health and bad for your mood!
 Say goodbye to caramel apples, saltwater taffy, crunchy carrots and even gum.
 And because the variety in your diet is reduced when a tooth is missing, digestive problems are unfortunate yet common.

 The shifting of your teeth may cause new hygiene issues as it may be difficult to brush and floss like you normally would.
 This leaves your mouth more vulnerable to gum disease and tooth decay.

 People with more than one missing tooth may also have issues with a collapsed bite which causes a loss of vertical dimension.
 This could make your face appear shorter, as the distance between the tip of your nose and your chin would decrease.

 The good news is that you don’t have to suffer anymore!
 Dental implants can help you avoid all of the problems listed above and let you live your life normally again.
-It’s never too late for a dental implant, give us a call at Pasadena Office Phone Number 281-487-8420 to find out about this life-changing procedure.
+It’s never too late for a dental implant, give us a call at Matthew H. Robson, DDS, Pasadena TX Phone Number 281-487-8420 to find out about this life-changing procedure.

 Comments are closed.